HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 Cement and water alone will not bind (or glue) anything together.

-The reason cement will get hard is because with the addition of water, the compounds in cement will bond to water molecules.
+Cement will harden because the compounds in cement will bond to water molecules with the addition of water.

-It goes through a hardening process through this chemical reaction, which is called hydration.
+It goes through a hardening process through this chemical reaction called hydration.

-Cement paste, with the addition of sand and a coarse aggregate like gravel or crushed stone, will bind together to produce the concrete mixture.
+Cement paste, with sand or a coarse aggregate like gravel or crushed stone, will glue together to produce a concrete mixture.

-You can dig a little deeper into this in my Cement Tests article, where I tested 6 different concrete mixes to compare color, texture, sheen. etc between them.
+In this article, you can dig deeper into different mix types; I tested 6 different concrete mixes to compare color, texture, sheen, etc., between them.

 Aggregate Materials In Concrete